NBA Trade Rumors: Hassan Whiteside To Celtics, Jae Crowder And Amir Johnson To Heat Highlight Five-Asset Deal

-The internet has been flowing with NBA trade rumors that involve the Boston Celtics for quite some time, and they will seemingly continue until general manager Danny Ainge makes that big deal he has been seeking.
+The internet has been flowing with NBA trade rumors that involve the Boston Celtics for quite some time, and they will seemingly continue until general manager Danny Ainge makes that big deal that he has been seeking.
 Many of the rumored proposals have focused on the Celtics’ pursuit of a quality center to pair with prized free agent acquisition Al Horford, and the latest gossip from the rumor mill does indeed follow that same pattern.

 According to iSports Times, Boston may be willing to part with a package of multiple players and draft choices to obtain a star player.
 Small forward Jae Crowder and power forward Amir Johnson are specifically mentioned in this article as potential trade fodder if the Celtics are able to swing a deal for a top-flight performer.
 Yibada details the possibility that Boston could bring Miami Heat center Hassan Whiteside to the Celtics; the hypothetical trade would include players such as Crowder and Johnson, as well as one of the Brooklyn Nets’ first-round draft picks that the Celtics currently own.

 Current NBA trade rumors are swirling that the Boston Celtics and Miami Heat may be contemplating a deal.
-The rumored scenario that is presently being discussed online would have Hassan Whiteside joining the Celtics, while the Heat would receive Jae Crowder, Amir Johnson, small forward James Young and the Nets’ first-round draft choice in 2017.
+The rumored scenario that is presently being discussed online would have Hassan Whiteside joining the Celtics, while the Heat would receive Jae Crowder, Amir Johnson, small forward James Young, and the Nets’ first-round draft choice in 2017.
 The ESPN NBA Trade Machine tells us that this transaction would be approved by the NBA, so that hurdle has been cleared in determining whether this rumored proposal is credible or not.

 RELATED ARTICLES ON THE INQUISITR: